Co-founders & Board of Directors

 General Partner, NeoNet Capital LLC.

-Priti is a successful entrepreneur and as a partner at NeoNet she focuses on investing in companies that translate groundbreaking science into innovative products.
+Priti is a successful entrepreneur and as a partner at NeoNet she focuses on investing on companies that translate groundbreaking science into innovative products.
 Over the years NeoNet has partnered with incredible entrepreneurs in fields ranging from healthcare analytics to energy efficiency.
 Prior to NeoNet, she was a founding team member at technology startups in the telecom and internet space.
-The first startup, Nexabit Networks, was acquired by Lucent Technologies in 1999.
-Priti holds five patents with additional pending.
-Priti is always striving to give back to the community.
-Together with her husband, she has funded two chaired professorships at Rensselaer Polytechnic Institute to research and develop ultra-low-cost innovative products to improve the quality of life in rural areas, globally.
-She serves on the board of MyHealthMath.
+Priti holds six patents with additional pending.
+Priti is always striving to give back to the community and serves as an advisor to the Museum of Science, Boston.
+Together with her husband, she has supported several research projects and endowed two chaired professorships at Rensselaer Polytechnic Institute to research and develop ultra-low-cost innovative products to improve the quality of life in rural areas, globally.

 Dr. J. Amaranath Govindan